Brand Positioning Framework

 Structured focuses on control, order, rational decisions, safety, and reassurance.
 Spontaneous focuses on emotion, enjoyment, impulse, discovery, and excitement.

-The 8 Positioning Territories
+The Positioning Territories

-Through the Emotional Positioning Matrix™, we organize brands into eight positioning territories according to their emotional and motivational role in the category.
+Through the Emotional Positioning Matrix™, we organize brands into positioning territories according to their emotional and motivational role in the category.

 Performance & Mastery